ml4ai/automates/documentation/reports/m3_report_prototype_system/code_summarization.md

 serve as instances for our classifier to label as correctly matched pairs.

-For our first dataset we used complete random sampling to select our negative examples.
+For our first dataset, we used complete random sampling to select our negative examples.
 We named this dataset the random-draw dataset, and its purpose is to be our first dataset to use when testing our classifier.
 This is because the act of randomly selecting a negative example docstring should greatly increase the chance that the docstring selected has very little in common with the true docstring for the code block and thus should be easily identified as a mismatch.
 As such, this dataset will be used for the earliest phases of experimentation with our classifier.
 Once we determine that our classifier can do reasonably well on the random-draw dataset we will move on to testing our model on our